Failure to Diagnose Most Common Reason for Medical Malpractice Claims

 We expect that doctors will be able to accurately diagnose our medical conditions based on our symptoms.
 However, some conditions mimic others, and sometimes doctors are negligent and do not perform all the necessary tests to diagnose a certain condition.

 If your doctor failed to diagnose your medical condition, and you are now dealing with cancer or some other serious disease, seek legal help.
-The South Florida failure to diagnose attorneys at the Leifer Law Firm can assess your case and determine if you have a failure to diagnose case.
+The South Florida failure to diagnose attorneys at Leifer & Ramirez can assess your case and determine if you have a failure to diagnose case.
 Fill out the online form or call our office at 561-660-9421 to schedule a free consultation.